Risk Assessment Training Course

 Hazard Identification

-• Types of workplace hazards: physical, chemical, biological, ergonomic, psychosocial
+• Types: physical, chemical, biological, ergonomic, psychosocial

-• Systematic hazard identification techniques
+• Systematic identification techniques

 • Using accident and incident data